Junaid-Hussain/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-06_instructions.md

-﻿# DP 200 - Implementing a Data Platform Solution
+# DP 200 - Implementing a Data Platform Solution
-# Lab 6 - Performing Real-Time Analytics with Stream Analytics
+# Lab 5 - Performing Real-Time Analytics with Stream Analytics

 **Estimated Time**: 60 minutes

 **Pre-requisites**: It is assumed that the case study for this lab has already been read.
-It is assumed that the content and lab for module 1: Azure for the Data Engineer has also been completed

-**Lab files**: The files for this lab are located in the _Allfiles\Labfiles\Starter\DP-200.6_ folder.
+**Lab files**: The files for this lab are located in the `C:\AllFiles\DP-200-Implementing-an-Azure-Data-Solution-master\Labfiles\Starter` folder inside the virtual machine.

 ## Lab overview